larathompson/project-3/README.md

       })
 ```

-The data provided into the response into was stored state (`const [reviewData, setReviewData] = useState([])`).
+The data provided into the response was stored in state (`const [reviewData, setReviewData] = useState([])`).
 By mapping over this data, I was able to display on the page the content of the reviews, the user who posted the review and by using the library `moment`, I was able to display how recently it was posted.

 ### Post a review on the movie page:

 In order to post a review, a user must be registered and logged in.
 When the user clicks on the 'Submit' button on the Review Form, the `handleComment` function is run.
-This retrieves the users token from local storage, and then posts the content of the comment to the server.
-When posted, the text `setText` is reset to being a blank box and the rating `setRating` is set to its inital state of `0`.
+This retrieves the user's token from local storage, and then posts the content of the comment to the server.
+When posted, the text `setText` is reset to being a blank box and the rating `setRating` is set to its initial state of `0`.
 We then pushed the review into the `reviews` array and then reviewData is updated to include the new review.

 ```
   function handleComment(filmId) {